kirillgankin/Yahoo-Finance-Quotes-Download/README.md

 # Yahoo Finance Quotes Download

 A short python code of a Windows GUI (tkinter) using yahooquery* library to download current asset prices into a CSV file.
+All saved in local folder.

 Guidelines:
 1. Seperate tickers by comma